Dan Norris

 Dan Norris (born 28 January 1960) is a British politician who has served as the Member of Parliament (MP) for North East Somerset and Hanham since 2024.
 He previously served as Mayor of the West of England from 2021 to 2025, and as the MP for Wansdyke from 1997 to 2010.

 An independent, he was formerly a member of the Labour Party, until he was suspended in April 2025 after being arrested by Avon and Somerset Police on suspicion of rape, child sex offences, child abduction and misconduct in a public office.

 Norris served in government as the Parliamentary-Under Secretary of State for Rural Affairs and Environment from 2009 to 2010, and an Assistant Whip from 2001 to 2003.
 Norris was elected to Parliament for North East Somerset and Hanham in the 2024 general election, defeating Jacob Rees-Mogg, who had defeated him in the 2010 election.

 Early life

 Norris was born on 28 January 1960 in London to David and June Norris.
-June was a Labour councillor who contested the Northavon constituency at the 1983 and 1992 general elections.
+June was a Labour councillor who contested the Northavon parliamentary constituency at the 1983 and 1992 general elections.
 David was a sales manager and social worker.

-Norris was educated at Chipping Sodbury School and the University of Sussex, where he received a Master of Arts in social work in 1988.
+Norris was brought up in Winterbourne, south Gloucestershire, and was educated at Chipping Sodbury School and the University of Sussex, where he received a Master of Arts in social work in 1988.
 He worked as a teacher and child protection officer, having trained with the NSPCC.

 Before parliament

 Norris was a councillor on Bristol City Council for the Brislington West ward from 1989 to 1992 and from 1995 to 1997, and a councillor on Avon County Council from 1994 to 1996.
-He is a member of the GMB trade union.
+He was a member of the GMB trade union.